openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A problem that presents an image and accepts clicks on the image as an answer.

-  See :ref:`Image Mapped Input` for more information.
+  For more information, see :ref:`Image Mapped Input`.

 .. _Import: